wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 the firmware files from the Cisco website and save them in the :file:`/var/lib/xivo-provd/plugins/$plugin-name/var/cache` directory.

-This directory is created by XiVO when you install the plugin (i.e. xivo-cisco-sccp-legacy).
+This directory is created by Wazo when you install the plugin (i.e. xivo-cisco-sccp-legacy).
 If you create the directory manually, the installation will fail.

 .. warning:: Access to Cisco firmware updates requires a Cisco account with sufficient privileges.